 The original holo cards had an image printed onto a thin layer of foil which gave it a shiny effect.
 Because of this these cards are sometimes referred to as holofoil, or holographic foil cards.

-A reverse holo card is a card that has a regular image at the top but the rest of the card is holographic.
+A reverse holo card is a card that has a regular two-dimensional image at the top but the rest of the card is holographic.
 It is the reverse of a regular holo card hence its name.

 Pokémon Reverse Holo cards first appeared in 2002 with the release of the Legendary Collection expansion set.
 They are not part of the main set of cards but form an alternative, parallel set of the non-holo cards in that particular set.
 There are no Reverse Holo versions of Holo Rare, Half Art or Full art cards.